Eschatologue/CM_wiki/docs/option/feat/feat-general/phb24.md

 Once per turn, when you hit a creature with an attack that deals :rsc-slashing: Slashing damage, you can reduce that Speed of that creature by 10 feet until the start of your next turn.

 **Enhanced Critical**
-When you score a Critical Hit that deals :dmg-slashing: Slashing damage to a creature, you can roll one additional damage die when determining the extra :dmg-slashing: Slashing damage the target takes.
+When you score a Critical Hit that deals :dmg-slsh: Slashing damage to a creature, you can roll one additional damage die when determining the extra :dmg-slsh: Slashing damage the target takes.

 ---